saveriomiroddi/learn_bevy_ecs_by_ripping_off/src/introduction.md

 ## How to approach this book

-The book (and the [source project](https://github.com/thebracket/HandsOnRust)) are structured as a series of incremental steps, leading to a full game.
+The book, and the [source project](https://github.com/thebracket/HandsOnRust), are structured as a series of incremental steps, leading to a full game.

-In the [Rust ports repository](https://github.com/64kramsystem/rust-game-ports), I've made minor cleanups and restructures to the source project; the locations of the projects are:
+In the [Rust ports repository](https://github.com/64kramsystem/rust-game-ports), I've made minor cleanups and restructurings to the source project; the locations of the projects are:

 - [port project](https://github.com/64kramsystem/rust-game-ports/tree/master/rusty_roguelike-bevy)
 - [source project](https://github.com/64kramsystem/rust-game-ports/tree/master/source_projects/rusty_roguelike)